 New Zealand has a shorter human history than any other country.
-The precise date of settlement is a matter of debate, but current understanding is that the first arrivals came from East Polynesia in the 13th century.
+The date of first settlement is a matter of debate, but current understanding is that the first arrivals came from East Polynesia between 1250 and 1300 AD.
 It was not until 1642 that Europeans became aware the country existed.

-The original Polynesian settlers discovered the country on deliberate voyages of exploration, navigating by ocean currents and the winds and stars.
+The original Polynesian settlers discovered the country on deliberate voyages of exploration, navigating by making use of prevailing winds and ocean currents, and observing the stars.
 The navigator credited in some traditions with discovering New Zealand is Kupe.
 Some time later the first small groups arrived from Polynesia.
-Now known as Māori, these tribes did not identify themselves by a collective name until the arrival of Europeans when, to mark their distinction the name Māori, meaning ‘ordinary’, came into use.
+Now known as Māori, these tribes did not identify themselves by a collective name until the arrival of Europeans when, to mark their distinctiveness the name Māori, meaning ‘ordinary’, came into use.

 The Lapita pottery trail